 General Education Requirements

 The General Education requirements of Areas I, II, and III are “built-in” to the BSCHE curriculum, and thus CHME students only need to worry about Areas IV (social and behavioral sciences) and V (humanities and fine arts).
 The Area IV and V courses MUST come from the lists found in the catalog.
-Click HERE, then scroll down to find the Area IV and V lists.
 NOTE that you must take at least 6 credit hours from each list in reaching the required total of 15 credit hours from both lists.

 Chemical Process Simulation

 The BSCHE at NMSU puts emphasis on the science of process simulation.
 NMSU CHMEs first use process simulation in their material and energy balance classes.
-Upperclassmen spend four consecutive semesters in the simulation lab, learning to use simulation software in the Aspen Plus® family of products.
+Upperclassmen spend three consecutive semesters in the simulation lab, learning to use simulation software in the Aspen Plus® family of products.
+NMSU CHME was a 2014 beta test site for the Aspen License Deployment Assistant® software.

 Students are encouraged to join the AspenTech Community, a great resource for finding help.
 See the Common Syllabus Addendum for more details on how to be added to the Aspen Online Training community (a resource available to NMSU CHMEs).